RalphHightower/blog/_posts/2026/04/2026-04-21-WannabeGovernorEngagesTribalismAsAttorneyGeneral.md

 Hello,

 My name is Ralph Hightower, and I live in Chapin.
 My allegiance is to America — Country Over Party.
 I was an independent voter from 1972 through 2018.
-I voted straight‑ticket [Democrat](https://www.democrats.org/) for the first time in 2018 because, in my view, [Donald Trump](https://www.donaldjtrump.com/) perverted — meaning corrupted — the values of the [Republican Party](https://www.gop.com/) and normalized a style of tribalism that divides Americans into opposing groups.
+I started voting straight‑ticket [Democrat](https://www.democrats.org/) for the first time in 2018 because, in my view, [Donald Trump](https://www.donaldjtrump.com/) perverted — meaning corrupted — the values of the [Republican Party](https://www.gop.com/) and normalized a style of tribalism that divides Americans into opposing groups.

 This pattern includes labeling political opponents as “radical leftists” or “communists,” and it contributes to what many people describe as the Divided States of America.

-I was concerned to see [Attorney General](https://www.scag.gov/) [Alan Wilson](https://www.scag.gov/about-the-office/meet-the-attorney-general/) adopt similar tribal language in his recent press release, referring to [Democrats](https://www.democrats.org/) as “left‑leaning activists.”
+I was concerned to see [Attorney General](https://www.scag.gov/) [Alan Wilson](https://www.scag.gov/about-the-office/meet-the-attorney-general/) adopt similar tribal language in his recent press release dated April 21 2026, referring to [Democrats](https://www.democrats.org/) as “left‑leaning activists.”
 For someone now running for [governor](https://governor.sc.gov/), this raises an important question about whether he intends to govern for the entire state.

 [South Carolina](https://www.sc.gov/) governors have averaged 54.81% of the vote over the last four elections.
 With that in mind: